Let’s check how to make a countplot in Seaborn. I’ll load taxis built-in data to show you the countplot in detail.

 color=None, palette=None, saturation=0.75,

 dodge=True, ax=None, **kwargs)

-I will share my knowledge to explain you parameters of countplot Seaborn method.
-It will help you to create a move advance Seaborn countplot.
+I will share my knowledge to explain to you you parameters of the countplot Seaborn method.
+It will help you to create a move advanced Seaborn countplot.

 This is the completed code to create a counterplot in Python using the Seaborn module.

 import seaborn as sns import matplotlib.pyplot as plt df = sns.load_dataset('taxis') sns.countplot(x='passengers', data=df) plt.show()

 To flip the chart, just change the x argument to y.

 You can also use a orient parameter and set “v” for a vertical alignment or “h” for a horizontal one.